tonykolomeytsev/fxa/README.md

 ## Project status

 The project is in progress and is being developed just for fun.
-Additional features, such as svg to xml conversion, will be added in the future.
+Additional features will be added in the future.